 Download the glossaries from Apple

-You can find the glossaries here.
-This is Apple’s Developer Resources site.
+You can find the glossaries on Apple’s Developer Resources site.
 You will be asked to enter an email address and password.
 You should be able to enter your iTunes credentials to access this area.
 This is where you will see the translated glossaries for both mobile (iOS) and desktop (OS X) platforms by language.

 Determine which platform you need and which languages you will need for your project.
 The files are .dmg archives.
 These files will open automatically by double-clicking when you are working on a Mac.
-On a Windows machine you will need an archiving program like 7-zip or DMG extractor.
-Once you have the archive open you will find a large number of files with an .lg extension.
-You can either rename all the files by using an application like Renamer or you can simply use a tool like Notepad++ for Windows or Text Wrangler for MAC where you can open all of the files at once and execute a search across all files.
+On a Windows machine, you will need an archiving program like 7-zip or DMG extractor.
+Once you have the archive open, you will find a large number of files with a .lg extension.
+You can either rename all the files by using an application like Renamer, or you can simply use a tool like Notepad++ for Windows or Text Wrangler for MAC, where you can open all of the files at once and execute a search across all files.

 Execute a search across all files